communitiesuk/mhclg-epc-alpha/docs/README.md

 A collection has been set up for user-research in `_config.yml`.
 This is used to display the related User Needs navigation.

 ## Development
-runthe site locally using ` jekyll serve` from the project `docs` folder.
+Run the site locally using `jekyll serve` from the project `docs` folder.